-4. The UPU requests that the Tribunal: "Rescind the [d]ecisions contained in its Judgment No. 3928 insofar as they relate to the mandatory reinstatement of [the complainant] and the setting aside of the abolition and termination decisions taken by the [Council of Administration] and the [Director General], or, in the alternative award to [the complainant], in lieu of reinstatement, a non-punitive compensation amount which duly takes into consideration the serious financial constraints faced by the UPU and which does not exceed the maximum compensation amount payable to staff members upon termination of their appointments pursuant to Staff Rule 109.4.1(c)(i) and the Indemnity Table provided at Staff Rule 109.4."
-The UPU further requests the Tribunal to provide "a clear interpretation" of its findings.

-5. The complainant asks the Tribunal to dismiss the application for interpretation and review of Judgment 3928 as irreceivable and devoid of merit; to order the UPU to pay him 100,000 Swiss francs for the additional moral damage caused to him and for the delay in executing Judgment 3928, with interest on all amounts awarded, as well as costs; to order the UPU to provide him with a written apology acknowledging the falsity of the allegations made by the Director General and the Legal Adviser against him during the meetings of the Council of Administration of 23, 24 and 27 April 2018 and by the organization in its application for interpretation and review of Judgment 3928.

-6. The UPU submits that the transcripts of the April 2018 meetings of the Council of Administration annexed to the complainant's submissions are irreceivable as they are not official transcripts.
+- 4. The UPU requests that the Tribunal: "Rescind the [d]ecision contained in its Judgment No. 3930 insofar as it relates to the setting aside of the abolition and termination decisions taken by the [Council of Administration] and the [Director General] (respectively), the award of material damages in an amount equal to 30 months' gross salary with reference to her last month's gross salary (along with the equivalent of the employer's contribution that would have been due to the Provident Scheme during those 30 months), and the award of moral damages and costs; or, in the alternative, award [to the complainant] a non-punitive compensation amount which duly takes into consideration the serious financial constraints faced by the UPU and which does not exceed the maximum amount payable to staff members upon termination of their appointments pursuant to Staff Rule 109.4.1(c)(i) and the Indemnity Table provided at Staff Rule 109.4."
+The UPU further requests the Tribunal to provide "a clear interpretation" of its findings. - 5.
+The complainant asks the Tribunal to declare the application for interpretation and review of Judgment 3930 irreceivable and devoid of merit; to order the UPU to pay her 50,000 Swiss francs for the additional moral damage caused to her by bias and prejudice against her; to award her legal costs; to order the UPU to provide her with an apology acknowledging the falsity of the allegation made by the Director General against her during the meetings of the Council of Administration of 23, 24 and 27 April 2018. - 6.
+The UPU submits that the transcripts of the April 2018 meetings of the Council of Administration annexed to the complainant's submissions are irreceivable as they are not official transcripts.
 It asserts that these transcripts were made by the complainant, and that the Summary Record provided by the Secretary General of the Council of Administration, which was not prepared in transcript format, is the only official record of the meetings of the Council of Administration.
 The Tribunal acknowledges that the contested annexes are unofficial documents but observes that although the UPU states that these documents were not "confirmed or verified", it does not contest specifically any part of them.